ideo/avocado/README.md

 ###Patches in Avocado
 ####Interactions
 - _Carousel_, creates a swipeable carousel of images
-- _Bistable_, makes an element snap in two positions
+- _Bistable_, makes an element snap to two positions
 - _Master Detail_, creates a Master-Detail relationship between two views (a-la iOS 7)
 - _Flip_, creates a card that can be flipped back and forth
 - _Hit Grid_, creates a grid of Hit Areas.
-To retrieve which element has been clicked on use the _Hit Grid Info_ patch
+To retrieve which element has been clicked use _Hit Grid Info_

 ####Animations
 - _Pulse_